nicobytes/contactical/README.md

 # Contactical + Firebase
-This app is based in the course [AngularJS for Test-Driven Development](https://code.tutsplus.com/courses/angularjs-for-test-driven-development) but this is with Firebase in the BackEnd
+This app is based in the course => [AngularJS for Test-Driven Development](https://code.tutsplus.com/courses/angularjs-for-test-driven-development) but my app is with Firebase in the BackEnd

 ## Unit Tests
 ![alt tag](https://raw.githubusercontent.com/nicobytes/contactical/master/imgs/coverage.png)